gnolang/blog/posts/test6-announcement.md

 # Announcing Test6: The Latest gno.land Testnet

 The newest gno.land testnet, Test6, is now live!
 This major milestone brings us closer to the anticipated beta mainnet launch.
-Test6 introduces essential features and infrastructure improvements designed to enhance network stability, and introduce critical pieces like governance, a token locking mechanism, the user registry realm, and the valoper realm ahead of the beta mainnet rollout.
+Test6 introduces essential features and infrastructure improvements designed to enhance network stability, and introduce critical pieces like governance, a token locking mechanism, the user registry realm, and the new validator operator (valoper) realm ahead of the beta mainnet rollout.

 **Key Enhancements in Test6**